playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 > Unlike the other frameworks, which require you to explicitly name your components, Vue uses the name of your `.vue` file to define the component's name.

-Each Vue component uses an individual `.vue` file to contain all of its layout, styling, and logic.
+Each Vue component uses an individual `.vue` file to contain its layout, styling, and logic.
 As such, these `.vue` files are often called "Single File Components," or SFCs for short.

-While this SFC looks exactly like normal HTML with nothing special added at the moment, that will quickly change as we learn more about Vue.
+While this SFC looks precisely like standard HTML with nothing special added, that will quickly change as we learn more about Vue.

 <!-- tabs:end -->